 $10,626,725

-When business magnate Christopher Van der Veer, his wife, and his bodyguard are brutally murdered in Battery Park.
+The story begins when business magnate Christopher Van der Veer, his wife, and their bodyguard are savagely murdered in Battery Park.

 ActionComedyFantasy